Da m & f Chinese

 Simply from the English word for the white flower, ultimately derived from Old English dægeseage

 meaning "day eye".
 It was first used as a given name in the 19th century, at the same time many other plant and flower names were coined.

-Possibly means "swift" in Irish Gaelic.
+in Irish.
 It is sometimes used as an Irish form of David

 Derived from Irish dál